benjibd/automatedTest/README.md

 Installation
 1. The first step to running this repo locally is downloading the code by cloning the repository

  git clone git@github.com:benjibd/automatedTest.git

-2. Pass in the right url in the script

-After cloning, do the following:
+ 2. After cloning, do the following:

  cd automatedTest

  npm install

+3. Download patient managent app from https://github.com/mPharma/qa-take-home-test

+4. Follow instructions to start initiate patient management

+5. Set patient management app url in script

- node index.js
+6. Run node index.js to run test script

 NB: You need Nodejs/NPM on your local machine for this project to work